What options would increase federal revenues?

 Policymakers can directly increase revenues by increasing tax rates, reducing tax breaks, expanding the tax base, improving enforcement, and levying new taxes.
 They can indirectly increase revenues through policies that increase economic activity, income, and wealth.

-Congress could increase the tax rates that apply to personal income, corporate income, payrolls, estates, and specific products like gasoline and cigarettes.
+- Congress could increase the tax rates that apply to personal income, corporate income, payrolls, estates, and specific products like gasoline and cigarettes.
 Higher rates almost always yield higher revenues, even if people and businesses do less of the taxed activity.
-Capital gains, which are currently taxed at a top rate of 23.8 percent, are one exception; some estimates suggest revenues may peak at rates around 30 percent and then decline.
+Capital gains, which are currently taxed at a top rate of 23.8 percent, are one exception; some estimates suggest revenues may peak at rates around 30 percent but then decline at higher rates.

-Congress could scale back or eliminate the myriad tax breaks in the existing code.
-Prominent personal examples include the exclusion of employer-provided health insurance, the mortgage interest deduction, retirement saving incentives, and the charitable deduction.
-Prominent business examples include accelerated depreciation, deferral of taxes on overseas income, and the domestic manufacturing deduction.
+- Congress could scale back or eliminate the myriad tax breaks in the existing code.
+Prominent personal examples include the exclusion of employer-provided health insurance, retirement saving incentives, and the exclusion of capital gains on sales of principal residences.
+Prominent business examples include expensing of new investments, low tax rates on overseas income, and the 20 percent deduction for qualified business income.

-Congress could apply existing taxes more broadly.
-For example, it could reduce the personal exemption in the individual income tax, increase the cap on earnings subject to the Social Security payroll tax, or reduce the amount of the estate tax exemption.
+- Congress could apply existing taxes more broadly.
+For example, it could reduce the standard deduction in the individual income tax, increase the cap on earnings subject to the Social Security payroll tax, or reduce the estate tax exemption.

 Policymakers could also boost revenues by introducing new taxes.
 The largest potential revenue sources would be a value-added tax (already levied in every other developed nation) or a carbon tax (which would target the pollutants causing climate change).
 Other recent proposals include taxes on financial transactions, wealth, and unhealthy foods and drinks.